carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ### git commit it!!

-git commit -m "all files html empty created on the stept (git commit) before were now filled up with code.
+**useful**: git commit -m "all files html empty created on the stept (git commit) before were now filled up with code.
 All of them belongs to GUI associated to the Django's music_player_app"

 ## admin.py